Samish Indian Nation

-The Samish Indian Nation is a Coast Salish nation and a signatory to the Treaty of Point Elliott of 1855.
-Samish has a government-to-government relationship with the United States of America.
+The Samish Indian Nation is a federally recognized tribe of Samish people (Xws7ámesh) located in Skagit County, Washington.
+The Samish Indian Nation is a signatory to the Treaty of Point Elliott of 1855 and has a government-to-government relationship with the United States of America.
 The Samish are a Northern Straits branch of Central Coast Salish peoples.
 The Samish Nation is headquartered in Anacortes, Fidalgo Island, in Washington, north of Puget Sound.

-Other Samish people are enrolled in the Lummi Nation and the Swinomish Tribe.

 The Washington state ferry Samish, dedicated in summer 2015, is named for the Samish Nation.

 History

 The Samish Nation is a signatory to the Point Elliott Treaty of 1855; ravaged by introduced diseases, only 150 Samish people remained of an earlier population of 2,000.
 The treaty established several reservations in the area, including nearby Swinomish, but many Samish chose to remain on islands in their ancestral areas, among them Fidalgo, Guemes and the San Juans.
 The Samish Nation was mistakenly left off of a BIA list of federally recognized indigenous nations in 1969, and subsequently was left out of a court ruling upholding treaty fishing rights.
 Samish won restoration of its federal recognition in 1996 and began acquiring land and working toward restoration of its treaty rights.